 DARAJA (Developing Risk Awareness towards Joint Action), or “bridge” in Kiswahili, addresses the vulnerability of informal settlements in Kenya and Tanzania to extreme climate and weather events.
-Working alongside national meteorological services, city stakeholders, and residents of informal settlements, we are prototyping new products and communications systems for weather and climate information to enable improved decision making and build resilience.
+Working alongside national meteorological services, city stakeholders, and residents of informal settlements, new forecast products were co-designed and new communications systems for weather and climate information piloted to enable improved decision making and to build resilience.

 Context